-- In the shower rinse your body with water and wash your hair with your normal shampoo - 2.
+- 1. In the shower rinse your body with water and wash your hair with your normal shampoo - 2.
 Rinse hair and body thoroughly to remove shampoo - 3.
-Turn water off to prevent rinsing off the CHG soap too quickly - Use at least 2 tablespoons (enough to fill up a ping pong ball) of the CHG soap - DO NOT use CHG near the eyes, ears or genitals to avoid irritation to those areas - Use a new bath scrunchie or a freshly laundered cloth for each shower - Wash your body gently for five full minutes - Do not scrub the skin too hard - 5.
-Wash your whole body with CHG, pay attention to the area where the surgery or procedure will be done - Do not wash with regular soap after the CHG is used - 6.
-Turn the water back on and rinse your body thoroughly - 7.
-Pat dry with a clean, soft towel - If possible allow the area of the surgical procedure to air dry - 8.
-If you lose the special soap, CHG soap can be purchased at most pharmacies without a doctors order - Be sure to use the entire bottle of CHG during the 4 shower schedule
+Turn water off to prevent rinsing off the CHG soap too quickly - 4.Use at least 2 tablespoons (enough to fill up a ping pong ball)of the CHG soap - Do not use CHG near the eyes, ears or genitals to avoid irritation to those areas - Use a new bath scrunchie or a freshly laundered cloth for each shower - Wash your body gently for five full minutes - Do not scrub the skin too hard - 5.
+Wash your whole body with CHG, pay attention to the area where the surgery or procedure will be done - Do not wash with regular soap after the CHG is used

+6.Pat dry with a clean, soft towel

+- If possible allow the area of the surgical procedure to air dry - 7.
+If you lose the special soap, CHG soap can be purchased at most pharmacies without a doctors order - 8.Be sure to use the entire bottle of CHG during the two shower schedule